 Survival for all stages of pancreatic cancer

 There are no UK-wide statistics available for pancreatic cancer.
 Generally for adults with pancreatic cancer in England:

 - around 25 in every 100 (around 25%) survive their cancer for 1 year or more after they are diagnosed

 - more than 5 out of every 100 (more than 5%) survive their cancer for 5 years or more

 - it is estimated that only 5 out of every 100 (5%) will survive their cancer for 10 years or more after diagnosis

 One reason for the poor outlook for pancreatic cancer is that it is often diagnosed late.
-By the time someone has symptoms, goes to their doctor and is diagnosed, the cancer is very often quite advanced.
+The cancer is very often quite advanced.